 Leap Motion's AR headset project, open-sourced last year, aims to bring augmented reality to a wider audience.
 While not surpassing Microsoft's HoloLens or Magic Leap One, it could bring the technology closer to the masses.

 15. There are 208 different meanings for the acronym AR.

-16. Nearly half of Americans are using augmented reality without realizing it.
+16. Almost 50% of Americans use augmented reality without realizing it.

 17. In 2016, Pokémon Go started the augmented reality hype.

 (Video Games Stats)

 As opposed to all augmented reality examples that seamlessly wove themselves into our everyday lives, Pokémon Go made an entrance in 2016.
 Most sources credit the Pokémon Go app for increasing awareness of AR apps.

 Today, the game has over 1 billion downloads, generating $2 billion in revenue over the last two years.
 It also helped increase the augmented reality market size.

 18. AR mobile app installations to exceed 15 billion by the end of 2022.

 The incorporation of augmented reality in phones is becoming increasingly popular.
 AR statistics for 2022 reveal that downloads for such applications will go over 15 billion by this year’s end.